Gender Pay Gap Report

 Median gender bonus gap

-Based on the Median (middle) Bonus Pay for male and female employees in the relevant pay period, our Median Gender Bonus Gap is -8.5%*.
+Based on the Median (middle) Bonus Pay for male and female employees in the relevant pay period, our Median Gender Bonus Gap is 0%*.
+This is the same as last year.

-This shows that women earn 8.5% more in bonuses compared with men when we look at the midpoint for both genders.
+This shows that women earn the same amount in bonuses compared with men when we look at the midpoint for both genders.

 *Rounded to one decimal place